 But, what value is there in having a date on an article on how to have a better relationship with your spouse, how to organize your closet, or the quadratic formula?
 To paraphrase Yoda “timeless, they are.”

 So how do you get rid of the dates on your posts?

 Finally, remember that not everyone agrees with this strategy – that’s terrific!
 Make your own choice whether you implement it or not!

 Update: if you find that the solution recommended in the video doesn’t solve your problem or if you need to remove dates from comments, you can always go deeper and edit the .php files.
-Here’s a blog post that shows how to do that.

 Do you have any other suggestions for removing dates from blog posts?
 Let me know by leaving a comment below.
 And don’t forget to like and tweet it!

 I’ve received so much feedback from this post that I’ve revisted the concept here: Why NOT To Date Your Blog Posts Revisited.
 Check it out!